-Now in its fourth yearand going strong!, Battle for the Bridge has raised over $60,000but we can do better to find and fund a cure for Cystic Fibrosis.
+Now in its fifth yearand going strong!, Battle for the Bridge has raised over $80,000but we can do better to find and fund a cure for Cystic Fibrosis.

 We’re very excited to be bringing Battle for the Bridge back for its fourth year.
 We have worked very hard since last year’s game to make 2014 bigger and better.
-We have added a golf tournamentAbility to play golf not required this year and additional opportunities for those alumni interested in being involved with the cause, but who do not wish to play in the football game.
+We have added a golf tournamentAbility to play golf not required and Basketball Game this year as well as additional opportunities for those alumni interested in being involved with the cause.

 Our goal of finding a cure for Cystic Fibrosis cannot be accomplished by just one person, but by an army.
 We are actively looking for alumni of all ages to help with this year’s game – from those who want to play to those who would just like to be involved, we want to hear from you!
 Please contact us if you are interested in participating.